NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 when they operate outside the Reno-friendly region.

-This notion of a linear throughput ratio is similar to that of Reno under high statistical multiplexing where packet loss is independent of individual flow rates.
-However, under low statistical multiplexing, the throughput ratio of Reno flows with different RTTs is quadratically proportional to the inverse of their RTT ratio
+This notion of a linear throughput ratio is similar to that of Reno under an asynchronous loss model where packet loss is independent of individual flow rates and thus flows with different RTTs experience loss events at different times.
+However, under a synchronous loss model, flows with different RTTs experience loss events at the same time and thus have different packet loss rates.
+Under this model, the throughput ratio of Reno flows with different RTTs is quadratically proportional to the inverse of their RTT ratio {{XHR04}}.
-{{XHR04}}.

-CUBIC always ensures a linear throughput ratio independent of the amount of statistical multiplexing.
+CUBIC always ensures a linear throughput ratio independent of the loss environment.
 This is an improvement over Reno.
-While there is no consensus on particular throughput ratios for different RTT flows, over wired Internet paths, use of a linear throughput ratio seems more reasonable than equal throughputs (i.e., the same throughput for flows with different RTTs) or a higher-order throughput ratio (e.g., a quadratical throughput ratio of Reno under low statistical multiplexing environments).
+While there is no consensus on particular throughput ratios for different RTT flows, over wired Internet paths, use of a linear throughput ratio seems more reasonable than equal throughputs (i.e., the same throughput for flows with different RTTs) or a higher-order throughput ratio (e.g., a quadratical throughput ratio of Reno under synchronous loss environments).

 ## Principle 4 for the CUBIC Decrease Factor {#prin-beta}